 PBGC director sounds off

 For today’s column, I interviewed Josh Gotbaum, director of the Pension Benefit Guarantee Corp.
-(PBGC).
-PBGC is the federally-sponsored agency that provides back-up insurance when corporate pension plans fail.
+(PBGC). the federally-sponsored agency that provides back-up insurance when corporate pension plans fail.
 PBGC doesn’t receive federal dollars – instead, it is funded from the insurance premiums paid by plan sponsors.
 Those sponsors and the benefit consulting firms that work with them often point to the rising cost of PBGC premiums.
 PBGC is chronically underfunded, and ran a $35 billion deficit last year.

 In December, Congress agreed to gradually raise premiums over two years.
 Plan sponsors will pay a flat per-employee annual premium of $64 in 2016, up from $49 this year; sponsors also pay an additional variable rate on any unfunded liabilities in their plans.
 According to Gotbaum, the average combined per-person premium will be $90 within the next two years.

 Josh offered some expansive and provocative points about the decline of corporate-sector pensions that wound up on the cutting room floor at Reuters due to length constraints, and these points need to be aired.
 Here’s an edited transcript of part of our conversation.

 Q: What are your thoughts about the current pension landscape – but the improved funding status, and the likelihood that we’ll see an acceleration of de-risking in the next couple years?

 A: It’s very clear that some portion of sponsors of traditional defined benefit (DB) plans would like to stop offering them, and that they will not get out of the system until their plans are fully funded.
 So for those folks, as market returns go up and interest rates rise, they are getting closer to full funding and they are able to make a decision.